AndoryuRenoa/MochiJumpLevelEditor/README.md

 Spring (Java) built application to host the webpage and transfer data to and from MySQL:

-The backend is communicating effectively with the client and the MySQL server
+The backend is communicating effectively with the client and the MySQL server both ways.

 The last step is to tie it to the MochiJump app